 - A person who was convicted on 2 or more separate occasions of a felony or a misdemeanor crime of domestic abuse within the 10-year period prior to the commission of the crime for which the person is being sentenced.
-It is irrelevant that sentence was stayed, withheld or suspended.
-It does not matter that the person was pardoned, unless such pardon was granted on the ground of innocence.
-Finally, time that the person spent in actual confinement serving a sentence shall be excluded from the 10-year period.
+Whether the sentence is stayed, withheld, or suspended is irrelevant.
+It does not matter that the person received a pardon, unless it was based on the ground of innocence.
+Finally, time that the person spends in actual confinement serving a sentence does not count towards the ten year period.

 Let’s explain this in plain English.
 When there is an arrest for a crime of domestic abuse, there is a 72-hour no-contact provision between the offender and the alleged victim.
 The alleged victim can waive this no-contact provision.
 However, a waiver of the provision does not affect the domestic abuse repeater classification.
 Therefore, if the offender commits another crime of domestic abuse within that 72-hour no-contact period, he would qualify as a domestic abuse repeater.

 The second provision is the more common scenario.
 Here, a person must have two or more domestic abuse related convictions within the past 10 years.
 And the two or more convictions must have occurred on separate occasions.
 The convictions must also remain valid.
-If those conditions are met, then the offender qualifies as a domestic abuse repeater.
+If the offender meets these conditions he qualifies as a domestic abuse repeater.

 The sentencing judge may increase the maximum penalty for the underlying offense by up to two years.
 Additionally, this provision increases the penalty classification from a misdemeanor to a felony.

-The domestic abuse repeater statute can also be used together with other penalty enhancer statutes.
+Prosecutors sometimes use the domestic abuse repeater statute in conjunction with other penalty enhancers.
 For example, a person could qualify as both a domestic abuse repeater and a general repeater.
 This post here explains the general repeater statute.
 A person who commits the act of domestic abuse can even face a penalty increase under the Use of a Dangerous Weapon statute.

-For example, let’s say a person was convicted three years ago of battery-domestic abuse.
+For example, let’s say a person has a conviction for battery – domestic abuse from three years ago.
 One year later, so two years ago, the same person commits criminal damage to property-domestic abuse.
 Finally, the same person commits retail theft (non-domestic abuse related) six months ago.

 With the present offense, there is an arrest for battery-domestic abuse while possessing a dangerous weapon.
 Normally, he would face 9 months in jail and the crime would be a misdemeanor.
 However, he has two convictions on two separate occasions of crimes of domestic abuse, all within the past 10 years.
 Therefore, his maximum penalty increases to 2 years 9 months.
 Further, it increases the crime from a misdemeanor to a felony.

 But there’s more!
 Because the offender possessed a dangerous weapon, his maximum penalty increases by an additional 4 years.
 Now he faces 6 years 9 months.
-But we can’t forget fact the offender was convicted of three misdemeanor offenses within the previous 5 years.
+But we can’t forget fact the offender has three misdemeanor convictions within the previous 5 years.
 As a result, he meets the standard for a general repeater under the Habitual Criminality statute.
 Under this penalty enhancement, the court may increase his maximum penalty by another 2 years.
 Therefore, he ultimately faces 8 years 9 months incarceration.

 What the State Must Prove

 In State v.
 Gavin S. Hill, the Court of Appeals clarified what is required to prove an offender is a domestic abuse repeater.
-An offender’s status as a domestic abuse repeater can be shown in two ways:
+Prosecutors show an offender’s domestic violence repeater status two ways:

 - The State must prove the prior convictions beyond a reasonable doubt;